Your cart looks a little empty!Continue Shopping

 Better yet, opt for screw-top bottles whenever possible.
 While there’s a prevailing idea that a bottle with a cork is a higher-quality wine, it’s just not true.
 In fact, some winemakers prefer screw tops to corks.

-For one, corkless wine bottles take virtually no effort to open.
+For one, corkless wine bottles take virtually no effort to open, which means you don't have to figure out how to open a bottle of wine.
 Plus, screw caps are much better at stopping oxygen from entering the bottle, which ensures that rosés, white wines, and light-bodied reds stay fresh, crisp, and well-preserved.

 Using corkscrew-free methods to open a bottle of wine is risky, so always proceed with caution.
 It’s best to have a second pair of hands on standby to help, and don’t ever attempt if you’ve already been drinking.